 Instead of being able to pick the appropriate tool for the problem, teams waste time fitting square pegs in round holes because they need to use a preapproved tool.
 Or it causes more security threats by not being able to green-light patched versions of libraries with known security threats.
 The pragmatic engineer looks at the original problem and works to automate a better solution.
 She’ll look at ways of automating scans of licenses, software repositories, and infrastructure patches.

-The SRE culture emphasizes change, automation, and questioning of the dogmatic processes that many hold dear.
+The Site Reliability Engineering culture emphasizes change, automation, and questioning of the dogmatic processes that many hold dear.

 Learning From Failure

 In the past, teams have felt the need to hide failures.
 After all, their next bonus or compensation bump could rely on showing more successes than failures.
 Unfortunately, this cultural stigma has resulted in a fear of showing weakness or exposing failure.

 However, in an Site Reliability Engineering culture, we encourage each other to learn from our failures.
 We share our failures publicly and with transparency.
 The following practices help build that learning culture:

 - Hold blameless postmortems: Dissect incidents and outages as a team to find what automation and processes can prevent or fix the issue in the future.
 Attack the problem, not the person.

 - Share postmortems with other teams: Review them and make them visible to all so everyone can learn.

 - Role-play potential disasters: Improve the team’s problem-solving skills instead of relying on siloed experts.